 Once a diagnosis has been made and our surgeons have recommended the removal of your third molars, they will review a plan for the surgical procedure with you.
 You will receive important information about your diagnosis, the wisdom tooth removal procedure, how you should prepare for the surgery and how you should prepare for your recovery time at home.

-On the day you arrive for your surgery, you will be greeted by a team member who will get you prepared for your surgery.
-You will be asked to read and sign a consent form for surgery and you will be given the opportunity to ask questions and verify your treatment.
-It is very important to have all of your concerns addressed prior to having your treatment performed.
+On the day you arrive for your surgery, you will be greeted by a team member who will get you prepared for the procedure.
+You will be asked to read and sign a consent form for surgery; afterwards you will be given the opportunity to ask questions and verify your treatment.
+It is essential to have all of your concerns addressed prior to having your treatment performed.
 Your safety and comfort are extremely important.
-You will be monitored carefully throughout your surgery and recovery period while in the office.
+You will be monitored carefully throughout your surgery and recovery period while in the oral surgery office.
 Our doctors and dental assistants are all specially trained for IV general anesthesia and have undergone additional training and certification for Advanced Cardiac Life Support.

+Yes!
 Once you are asleep under IV general anesthesia, your wisdom tooth removal procedure will be performed.
-You will sleep comfortably through the entire procedure, and wake up without pain due to the local anesthesia injections you receive while asleep.
+You will sleep comfortably through the entire procedure and wake up without pain due to the local anesthesia injections you receive while asleep.
 The procedure itself is very simple and painless for you and recovery from the anesthesia is short.
-Within minutes of the completion of your surgery you will be awake, talking and likely even walking around.
-Most patients are ready to go home shortly after the surgery is over
+Within minutes of the completion of your surgery, you will be awake, talking and likely even walking around.
+Most patients are ready to go home shortly after the surgery is over.